fatinul/mvw/README.md

 | pipx *(recommended)* | `pipx install mvw` |
 | uv | `uv tool install mvw` |
 | pip | `pip install mvw` |

+> NOTE: This CLI require a nerdfont to have the icon fully showed
+> --> This [repo](https://github.com/officialrajdeepsingh/nerd-fonts-installer) seems legit way to install [nerdfont](https://www.nerdfonts.com/) but its up to you how to install, google it, you got this!

 ## Usage